 IX.
 Hazards and Hazardous Materials Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a.
 Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? b.
 Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c.
-Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? d.
+Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? \boxtimes d.
 Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? e.
 For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? f.
 Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? g.
 Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?

 a - c.
-LESS THAN SIGNIFICANT IMPACT.
-The project would not result in direct housing construction but would facilitate and provide a policy framework to accommodate future housing needs in the City as calculated by HCD and SCAG.
-As noted in above, the future housing development facilitated by the HEU would result in a population growth of 1,928 (612 units x 3.15 persons per household) if all occupants of the RHNA units were to move to the City from elsewhere.
+No Impact.
+The project is a planning, policy and regulatory document update and does not involve ground disturbing activities, land development, physical changes to the environment or construction.
+The project would not result in direct housing construction but would facilitate the accommodation of the City's allocated RHNA by providing the planning, policy and regulatory framework to support future housing needs in the City as calculated by HCD and SCAG through 2029.
+As noted in above, the future housing development facilitated by the project would result in a projected population increase of 1,928 (612 units x 3.15 persons per household) if all occupants of the RHNA units were to move into the City from elsewhere, outside the City.